crownyoung0303/EC500-C1/HW1/README.md

 # EC500-C1 Homework 1

 ## Project Goals
--Twitter API to access the twitter content</br  >
+- Twitter API to access the twitter content</br  >
--FFMPEG to convert images to videos</br  >
+- FFMPEG to convert images to videos</br  >
--Google Vision analysis to describe the content</br  >
+- Google Vision analysis to describe the content</br  >

 ## How to run the program:
 1. Download homework1.py